-At my FootDr podiatry centers, we’re committed to helping women look after their feet at all stages of life and all lifestyles.
+At My FootDr, we’re committed to helping women look after their feet at all stages of life and all lifestyles.
 Below are some common foot health issues we see in women:

 Women who have careers where they are required to stand for extended periods, like chefs, teachers, waitresses, nurses and stay-at-home mums can suffer from foot pain, especially in their heels.